gamesbook/protograf/docs/source/card_decks.rst

 - **data** - these are all relevant data that needs to appear on the cards;
-  specified as a "list of lists"; where each nested list contains all data of a given type of value
+  specified as a "list of lists"; where each nested list contains all data of a specific type of value
-- **labels** - there should be one label for each nested list i.e. per each type of value
+- **labels** - a list with one label for each of the other nested lists

 This command will generate a dataset for the cards, based on all combinations of values in a "list of lists"; so for this Matrix' set of *data*: